foodfight/showz/scripts/episode-XX-packer.md

 * Any other projects that you're working on?
 * [What is Packer](http://www.packer.io/intro/index.html)?
 * [Why Use Packer](http://www.packer.io/intro/why.html)?
+* Why choose Go?
+* Why build something new and not extend Veewee?
 * Can I build Windows images with Packer?
 * What problem is Packer solving?
 * How does Packer work?